AlmeidaLeoDev/ListaDeTarefas/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A simple task management web application built with PHP and styled with vanilla CSS.
+A simple task management web application built with PHP and styled with CSS.
 Tasks are managed using PHP sessions, allowing you to add, mark as complete/incomplete, delete individual tasks, or clear the entire list.

 Deployed and tested on Amazon EC2.